rorg314/Solitaire/README.md

 # Solitaire

-This repository contains C# scripts and sprite assets for my Solitare replica.
+This repository contains C# scripts and sprite assets for my Solitare game.

 # Scripts